 Undergraduate and graduate candidates will find a unique educational experience that prepares them for employment and/or advanced study in Special Education.
 For more information, review our website and contact Special Education faculty with any questions.

-For more information contact the Department Office at 330-941-3251 or visit the Department of Teacher Education.
+For more information contact the Department Office at 330-941-3251 or visit the Department of Teacher Education and Leadership Studies.

-For specific questions about the Master of Science in Education - Special Education program, please contact the program chair:
+For specific questions about the Master of Science in Education - Special Education program, please contact the program director:

-The Special Education Program supports the mission of both Youngstown State University and the Beeghly College of Education through our work to:
+The Special Education Program supports the mission of both Youngstown State University and the Beeghly College of Liberal Arts, Social Sciences and Education through our work to:

 - Prepare outstanding potential special education teachers by providing a rigorous educational program that is contemporary in its approaches, up to the minute in its content base knowledge, based upon didactic learning and practical experience and requiring demonstrated competency prior to graduation;

 - Foster and require community and school based practicum experiences that involve the candidate developing cultural awareness and the acceptance of the diversity;

 - Encourage candidates to expand their learning experiences though volunteerism by identifying campus and community opportunities for such practices;

 - Connect candidates with community leaders and current practitioners in the field via guest lecturers and campus and community based presentations as a means of enhancing candidates' learning and advancing their awareness of the cultural and economic life of the community;